JVMV/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each. map iterates through an array with a provided function and pushes it to a new array.
+Can be used for updateding values of an array. reduce combines values in an area and returns a single value.
+Useful as a calculator function. filter iterates through an array and pushes only what passes the filter test.
+Useful for pushing data that is relevant to the user into a new array for simplicity.
 2. Explain the difference between a callback and a higher order function.
+HOF use callbacks as parameters and returns a function.
+Callbacks are functions that are passed to HOF as arguments.
 3. Explain what a closure is.
+Closure is essentially an internal variable accessing an external variable.

-4. Describe the four principles of the 'this' keyword.
+4. Describe the four principles of the 'this' keyword. window binding: default binding.
+I think of it as global scope. implicit binding: looks like dot syntax where obj is on left and property is on right. explicit binding: tells functions what object should be used for 'this' like call().
 5. Why do we need super() in an extended class?
+Because 'super' accesses and calls the object parent functions.
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions